gmfmi/searchinGhost/README.md

 You blog is in Cyrillic, Chinese, Korean, Greek, Indian or any other non-latin languague?
 No worries, it is supported, see the [dedicated section](#language-settings).

+*__BONUS__: if you like the concept but you would like to install it quickly and easily (in less than 3 minutes, really!), please visit the [SearchinGhostEasy project](https://github.com/gmfmi/searchinghost-easy).*

 ## Demo